 ROOFING

 With the advent of green roofing and solar roofs, roofers are playing an integral role in sustainable construction, and there are plenty of upskilling opportunities to take advantage of.
+Please note that these are general roofing qualifications which have net zero related pathways such as solar collector.

 QUALIFICATIONS

 England and Wales: